pymupdf/PyMuPDF-Optional-Material/docs/annot.rst

    .. attribute:: widget

-      PDF only: A class containing all properties of a form field - including the following three attributes. ``None`` for other annotation types.
+      PDF only: A class containing all properties of a **form field** - including the following three attributes. ``None`` for other annotation types.

       :rtype: :ref:`Widget`

    .. attribute:: widget_name

       PDF only: The field name for an annotation of type ``ANNOT_WIDGET``, ``None`` otherwise.
+Equals :attr:`Widget.field_name`.

       :rtype: str

    .. attribute:: widget_value

       PDF only: The field content for an annotation of type ``ANNOT_WIDGET``.
 Is ``None`` for non-PDFs, other annotation types, or if no value has been entered.
 For button types the value will be ``True`` or ``False``.
 Push button states have no permanent reflection in the file and are therefore always reported as ``False``.
 For text, list boxes and combo boxes, a string is returned for single values.
 If multiple selections have been made (may happen for list boxes and combo boxes), a list of strings is returned.
 For list boxes and combo boxes, the selectable values are contained in :attr:`widget_choices` below.
+Equals :attr:`Widget.field_value`.

       :rtype: bool, str or list

    .. attribute:: widget_choices

       PDF only: Contains a list of selectable values for list boxes and combo boxes (annotation type ``ANNOT_WIDGET``), else ``None``.
+Equals :attr:`Widget.choice_values`.

       :rtype: list